yoyopu11/stats220/README.md

 ## This is going to be about facts about myself

 * My favourite colour is yellow
-* I love watching horror and thrill films
+* As a media student I love movies
+  1. The quiet place
+  2. The Chongking express
+  3. Columbus

 * My horoscope is saggitaurius